ansh2608/NASA-Turbofan-Engine-Degradation-Prediction/README.md

 - **test_FD001.txt**: Test data with sensor readings and engine cycles.
 - **RUL_FD001.txt**: Remaining Useful Life (RUL) for each engine in the test dataset.

-The dataset is publicly available from the [NASA Prognostics Data Repository](https://data.nasa.gov/dataset/).

 ## Methodology